Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Washington stats and trends

+- In Washington's 11 games this season, it has four wins against the spread.

-- The Football Team are 3-5 ATS when underdogs by 2.5 points or more this year.
+- So far this season, the Football Team have been installed as underdogs by a 2.5-point margin or more eight times and are 3-5 ATS in those games.

-- Washington's games this season have hit the over on five of 11 set point totals (45.5%).
+- Washington's games this season have gone over the total in five out of 11 opportunities (45.5%).

 - When Washington records more than 26.8 points, it is 3-1 against the spread and 4-0 overall.

-- When Washington churns out more than 360.5 yards, the team is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team amasses over 360.5 yards.

 - The Football Team have turned the ball over 16 times this season, four more turnovers than the Raiders have forced (12).